Save the Date For these Volunteer Opportunities Coming Soon!

 Anyone experienced with working with archives and primary documents may be interested in helping with the Waterford Foundation archives.

 The Phillips farm is a wonderful nature preserve in Waterford that is protecting the original land and viewsheds of the village.
-Walking trails are always in need of tending as well as other projects as they come up.
+You can help tend walking trails, control invasive species, monitor bluebirds, monitor water quality, as well as other projects as they come up.
+Some of these volunteer opportunities are managed by our partner, Loudoun Wildlife Conservancy.